mmckechney/SqlBuildManager/docs/SqlBuildManagerManual.md

 To add a pre-saved script file, you will select one of the "Add New File" menu options.
 This will present a dialog window for you to select the script to add.
-By default, it will fiter for .sql files, but you can filter for any number of types, and of course an "All Files".
+By default, it will filter for .sql files, but you can filter for any number of types, and of course an "All Files".
 After you make your selection and click "Open" you will need to Configure your Script to determine